-j) All restrictions set forth in 16.1 above are ended.
+i) All restrictions set forth in 16.1 above are ended.

-k) During the turn on which Meade arrives, the Union player suffers Command Paralysis l) WV & HF units may now attach to AoP units m) Balt & DC units may now attach to AoP units provided they have been released n) If playing with the Multiple Commanders Optional Rule, the Union must select a new overall commander o) Replace Confederate cavalry unit W.H.
+k) During the turn on which Meade arrives, the Union player suffers Command Paralysis l) WV & HF units may now attach to AoP units m) Balt & DC units may now attach to AoP units provided they have been released n) If playing with the Multiple Commanders Optional Rule, the Union must make the commander of the Union V corps the new overall commander.
+This commander may want to (or may be required to by the Multicommander Division of Command rules (see 21.1.)) change commands of Union corps.
+If so, he may do so at this time.
+Units changing command shall not incur a fatigue penalty pursuant to 21.1 Also pursuant to 21.1, a unit's control may not be transferred to the side's overall commander at this time unless it or its corps commander is within 10 hexes of the Overall Commander.

+o) Replace Confederate cavalry unit W.H.
 Lee with Chambliss